oavioz/Elasticsearch-2.0/README.md

  To complete this tutorial, you will require root access to an Ubuntu 14.04 VPS.

- The amount of CPU, RAM, and storage that your Logstash Server will require depends on the volume of logs that you intend to gather.
+ The amount of CPU, RAM, and storage that Elasticsearch Server will require depends on the volume of logs that you intend to gather.

- For this tutorial, we will be using a VPS with the following specs for our Logstash Server:
+ For this installation, we will be using a VPS with the following specs for our Elasticsearch Server:

 	OS: Ubuntu 14.04